Praveen1212a/Learning/react_native_technical_question.md

 3. Upload the build to the Google Play Console.
 4. Provide app details (description, screenshots, icons, etc.).
 5. Roll out the release to production.
+7. key store shoule match always or else playconsole will denay it

 ---